Pejjo/mqtt-influx-fwd/README.md

-# IoT MQTT to InfluxDB forwarder #
+# IoT MQTT to InfluxDB configurable forwarder #

 This tool forwards IoT sensor data from an MQTT broker to an InfluxDB instance.
 It is based on the code for
 forwarder.py - forwards IoT sensor data from MQTT to InfluxDB Copyright (C) 2016 Michael Haas <haas@computerlinguist.org>